Montece/AimpSongTitle/README.md

-# Aimp-API
+# AimpSongTitle
-.net C# api for aimp's song's title output into the file
+C# extractor for AIMP (free musical player by "AIMP DevTeam").
+Can extracts song's title into the file.
+It's useful for using into obs for showing current song.